Crimmitschau

 Crimmitschau ([ˈkʁɪmɪtʃaʊ]) is a town in the district of Zwickau in Saxony, Germany.

 Geography

-Crimmitschau lies on the river Pleiße in the northern foothills of the Erzgebirge.
+Crimmitschau lies on the river Pleiße in the northern foothills of the Ore Mountains.

 Neighboring municipalities

 Adjacent communities include: Zwickau, Dennheritz, Neukirchen, Meerane, and Langenbernsdorf in Landkreis of Zwickau; Heyersdorf, Jonaswalde, Ponitz and Thonhausen in Thuringian Landkreis of Altenburger Land; as well as Braunichswalde, Rückersdorf, and Seelingstädt in Thuringia in Landkreis of Greiz.

 Municipality subdivisions

 The town Crimmitschau consists of Crimmitschau proper and the following five Ortschaften (localities), each containing several Ortsteile or divisions: